JeffreyRiggle/my-site/content/blog/ai-tdd/index.md

 The result of this test can be found [here](https://github.com/JeffreyRiggle/ai-tdd-test/tree/master/robot/simple).

-At this point I was feeling a bit defeated.
+At this point, I was feeling a bit defeated.
 I had hoped for so much and found that the result was not what I envisioned.
-However I had come up with a plan that involved multiple tests and I was determined to keep on trying.
+However, I had come up with a plan that involved multiple tests and I was determined to keep on trying.

 ## Trying something a bit less comfortable
 Moving on another test I really wanted to try was using a language I was less comfortable with.
 I suspected in this case maybe I would have fewer opinions and might even be able to learn something about the language I had not picked up on before.
-In this case I decided to use rust and write a very similar bit of code.
+In this case, I decided to use rust and write a very similar bit of code.
 The twist was this time I would be using files to store data.

 ### Observations about my own coding experience
-What I had found while trying to implement this first by myself was that it took me a significatly longer time to execute on than the previous example.
-Another observation I had made was that I ended up doing a lot of context switching between my IDE and the standard library.
-In the end I got a working result.
+What I found while trying to implement this first by myself was that it took me a significantly longer time to execute than the previous example.
+Another observation I made was that I ended up doing a lot of context-switching between my IDE and the standard library.
+In the end, I got a working result.

 ### Handing it over to ChatGPT
 Much in the same fashion as before I decided to then take my tests and hand them off to ChatGPT and see what I could do.
-In this case I found some familiar issues but to my suprize in the end it produced working code without me having to explain directly how to fix the code.
+In this case, I found some familiar issues but to my surprise in the end it produced working code without me having to explain directly how to fix the code.
 There however two new issues I did not encounter before.
 The first one was quite minor originally it failed to import something that was needed.
 The second issue for whatever reason struck a nerve with me.
-In this case I was writing tests and wanted only the implementation written however ChatGPT took it upon itself to rewrite my tests.
-In this case it was minor it decided that rust should be written in `snake_case` instead of `camelCase`, but I didn't like the idea of changing the tests this was supposed to be the human part of the job.
+In this case, I was writing tests and wanted only the implementation written however ChatGPT took it upon itself to rewrite my tests.
+In this case, it was minor it decided that rust should be written in `snake_case` instead of `camelCase`, but I didn't like the idea of changing the tests this was supposed to be the human part of the job.

-In the end I will say it did produce a more correct result and even added some documentation I was not expecting.
+In the end, I will say it did produce a more correct result and even added some documentation I was not expecting.

 ```rust
 // Non GPT comment had to manually add File import